PK0207/geology_final_project/README.md

 Our second sample is from the Yu et al 2023 sample of revised extinctions and radii for 1.5 million stars observed by APOGEE, GALAH, and RAVE.
 This sample well known to provide a well derived and unbiased set of parameters for a large number of stars with both spectroscopic and photometric data.
 The data was made available throug [https://iopscience.iop.org/article/10.3847/1538-4365/acabc8#apjsacabc8t4](this paper) (Yu et al. 2023)

 The third set we are using "the GALAH_DR3_main_allstar_v2 is our main results catalogue.
 It contains results for 588,571 stars observed as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
 For all targets we provide stellar parameters, radial velocities, and elemental abundances."
-From GALAH the values we care about are:
-- logg
-- teff
-- Fe/H

 ## Data Cleaning and Truncation
 We cut our data to include stars with an effective temperature less than 9000K.
 We do this to eliminate any very high mass stars, which are less common, more variable, and harder to derive the properties of.
 We chose to only include stars brigher than 18 magnitudes (stars with a larger magnitude are dimmer).
 We calculate this magnitude using the observed parallax and the photmeteric g band magnitude.